 After highlighting the key user needs, we prioritized the content and feature ideas based on value and feasibility; so that we can develop a content strategy, user flow, and sitemap.

-Windaid’s work has improved the lives of many Peruvians, and it was their mission that continues to motivate them.
-It was crucial that our design followed three design principles, impactful, trustful, and transparent so that we gain more donations and volunteer participants.
+Windaid’s work has improved the lives of many Peruvians, and it was their mission that continues to motivate them and volunteers.
+So, it was crucial that our design followed three design principles, impactful, trustful, and transparent, so that they gain more donations and volunteer participants.

 We tested the prototype to better understand how users navigate the site, and if our solution solves for the issue around price.